NiCoCh0c0/Linux-System/How apt works.md

 Autoclean will clean /var/cache/apt/archives directory, like clean you will say, with a difference : only packages that are not possible to download will be removed.
 Like we saw on update, package can have different versions.
 So if a version is to old, you will probably will download it any more (you can on special case but it's a really specific).
 So, you will lose nothing to delete it ;)

+### Apt autoremove
+It remove orphans package, nice to do because orphans are no longer needed for the system.
+Becarefull, it doesn't purge them !
+You can use --purge to do this

+### Cache conclusion
+Even if you want to optimise you delete/re-install package, you win space without any issue this command : sudo apt autoremove --purge && sudo apt clean